NathanBland/Chronicle/README.md

 # Chronicle
-A repository that aims to instruct the basic building blocks of `node.js`, `express`, `mongodb`, `mongoose`, and authentication with `passport`.
+A repository that aims to instruct usage of basic building blocks of `node.js`, `express`, `mongodb`, `mongoose`, and authentication with `passport`.

 ## Introduction
-There is a lot going in in the JavaScript world, and a lot of it can be overwhelming to take in.
+There is a lot going on in the JavaScript world, and a lot of it can be overwhelming to take in.
 This repository aims to act as a guide to instruct those who may be new to this wonderful world and hopes to advise some best practices along the way.

 To do this we will be creating a journal application.
-It should be able to have multiple users, and it should allow each of these users to Create, Read, Update, & delete entries, or be a `CRUD` application.
-It should do this in a RESTful manner.
+It will have multiple users, and it will allow each of these users to Create, Read, Update, & Delete entries, also known as a `CRUD` application.
+It should do this in a REST-ful manner.

-In order to avoid "throw away" code in this project, we'll begin by doing data modeling **first** so that we have something to actually use with our application instead of having a boring `hello world` example.
+To create a solid base for this project, we'll start off with data modeling and progress to an API to access that data.
+This will give us a solid understanding of what we are accessing, and avoid writing code that will be discarded later.

 ### Getting Started

 #### Prerequisites
 This guide makes some assumptions.
 Those being:
  - That you have [node.js](https://nodejs.org/en/) & its friend `npm` installed
+  - npm is installed when you install [node.js](https://nodejs.org/en/), but may need to be updated to the most recent version: `npm install npm -g`
  - That you have [git](https://git-scm.com/) installed
- - That you have [mongoDB](https://www.mongodb.org/) installed
+ - That you have [mongoDB](https://www.mongodb.org/) installed and can start and stop its service
  - That you have a basic working knowledge of `git` and `JavaScript`
  - You have access to a `linux/*nix` environment *This can be done on a windows system, but some of the commands may be different*
  - You know how to type commands into a terminal
-If you do not meet these requirements, the sites linked above have some great resources to get going.
+If you are unsure of these setup steps or simply want a refresher, the sites linked above have great resources to get going.

 #### Setting It All Up
 The first step is making a repository for your project.
 While the code is all